Tian312/EliIE/README.md

 __Prerequired Installation:__
 -------

-1.  this script assumes MetaMap is installed and requires that the MetaMap support services are running.
+1. This parser assumes MetaMap is installed and requires that the MetaMap support services are running.
 If you have MetaMap installed in `$MM`, these can be started as:
     `$MM/bin/skrmedpostctl start`
     `$MM/bin/wsdserverctl start`

-2.  python package:
+    Go to `features_dir` and open `metamap_tag.sh`; follow the guidance to change the MetaMap root dir and start running

+2. Python package required:
     **nltk**
     **networkx**
     **codecs**